By Erin Worthington on | No Comments

 I try to speak to everyone that walks by my auction display.
 Generally, the more I people I talk with, the more likely they are to write down a bid to win my family photo session.

 If a family doesn’t win, they will still walk away with my business card, which is still a chance for me to build my business with new clients.
 I also speak to families after the auction to make sure they have my business card, and encourage them to contact me to set up a session.

-I always love speaking to families and potential clients at auctions.
-They are a great way to promote your business, increase your profits, and donate your work and skills to a cause that is important to you.
-Following these steps will insure a successful donation for your business!
+I always love speaking to families and potential clients at auctions and raffles.
+They are a great way to promote your business, increase your profits, and donate your work to a cause that is important to you.
+Following these steps will insure a successful donation for your photography business!

 Do you have any questions or comments about Auctioning your Photography Services?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!